Epiphone Les Paul 100 ENB-EBCH1 Ebony Guitar Review

 • Exceptional versatility allowing players to explore a range of genres, from blues to heavy metal, with ease.

-• Solid craftsmanship that feels sturdy and durable, complemented by a flawless finish.
+• Solid craftsmanship that feels sturdy and durable, complemented by a clean finish.

 • Comfortable playability, with a smooth neck and easily adjustable setup for a personalized experience.